Varstrometry for Off-nucleus and Dual Subkiloparsec AGN (VODKA): Three Quadruply Lensed Quasars at Cosmic Noon in HST and JWST: Introduction

-In this work, we report imaging analysis of three quadruply lensed quasars: J221849.85-332244.2, MQJ080357.75+390823.0, and SDSSJ081331.27+25453.1 (hereafter J2218-3322, J0803+3908, and J0813+2545, respectively).
+In this work, we report imaging analysis of three quadruply lensed quasars: J221849.85-332244.2, MQJ080357.75+390823.0, and SDSSJ081331.27+254503.1 (hereafter J2218-3322, J0803+3908, and J0813+2545, respectively).
 We present detailed modeling and analysis of these three quadruply lensed systems in the following order: in Section~\ref{sec:obs}, we introduce the selection and data reduction criteria for observations used in this work.
 In Section~\ref{sec:mod}, we outline the details of our numerical modeling conducted.
 We then summarize the principal scientific findings in Section~\ref{sec:analy} and discuss their implications in Section~\ref{sec:dis}.
 A final conclusion is drawn in Section~\ref{sec:con}.
 For this work, we adopt a flat $\Lambda$CDM cosmology with $\Omega_{\Lambda} = 0.7$, $\Omega_{M} = 0.3$, and $H_0 = 70$ km s$\rm ^{-1}$ Mpc$\rm ^{-1}$.
-All magnitudes are expressed in the AB system. \texttt{Lenstronomy} uses a ``North up, East to the right" convention for displaying images, so all images are displayed in this way.
+All magnitudes are expressed in the AB system.